Australia’s safest child car seats for 2020 revealed

 The results once again demonstrate that not all car seats are created equal.

-All seats tested by CREP comply with Australian Standards (which specify a range of design and performance requirements and involve some crash testing), but the CREP ratings assess how a seat performs over and above those minimum safety requirements.
-Even a one-star seat performs over and above the minimum requirements.
+Your child's safety is of paramount importance, which is why all seats tested by CREP comply with Australian Standards.
+While Australian Standards specify a range of design and performance requirements and involve some crash testing, the CREP ratings assess how a seat performs over and above those minimum safety requirements.
+This means even a one-star CREP safety rated seat performs over and above the minimum requirements.

 “The CREP independent testing is tougher than Australian Standard requirements in order to help parents make an informed decision about which seat to buy based on actual performance, not what they are being told by a salesperson,” Elvira explains.